-Hanna previously worked with synthesis of research on social-ecological systems, ecosystem services and development in the West African Sahel region within the GRAID programme at SRC.
-Hanna holds a PhD in Natural Resources Management from SRC (2016).
-In her thesis, Benefits from ecosystem services in Sahelian village landscapes, she combined participatory methods and remote sensing to include local knowledge in ecosystem services assessment at the village scale to the provincial scale, and to assess the change in generation of ecosystem services over time since the 1950s.
-As a part of her PhD thesis work she conducted fieldwork in rural Burkina Faso for a total of six months 2011, 2012, and 2016.
+Sinare previously worked with synthesis of research on social-ecological systems, ecosystem services and development in the West African Sahel region within the GRAID programme at SRC.
+Sinare holds a PhD in Natural Resources Management from SRC (2016).
+In her thesis, Benefits from ecosystem services in Sahelian village landscapes, she combined participatory methods and remote sensing to include local knowledge in ecosystem services assessment from the village to provincial scale, and to assess the change in generation of ecosystem services over time since the 1950s.
+As a part of her PhD thesis work, she conducted fieldwork in rural Burkina Faso for a total of six months in 2011, 2012 and 2016.

-Hanna further holds a MSc degree in Soil and Water Management (2009) and a BSc degree in Biology (2008) from the Swedish University of Agricultural Sciences.
-The fieldwork for her MSc thesis on treatment of wastewater from small scale textile dyeing was conducted as a Minor Field Study in Bamako, Mali.
+Sinare also holds a MSc degree in Soil and Water Management (2009) and a BSc degree in Biology (2008) from the Swedish University of Agricultural Sciences.
+Her MSc thesis fieldwork looked at treatment of wastewater from small scale textile dyeing, and was conducted through a Minor Field Study scholarship from the Swedish International Development Corporation Agency in Bamako, Mali.

-Hanna has been teaching on ecosystem services, drylands and water in courses at Stockholm Resilience Centre (Master’s programme and Urban Social-ecological systems) Department of Physical Geography (Ecosystem Service Management) and Department of Ecology, Environment and Plant Sciences (Management of Aquatic Resources in the Tropics), Stockholm University.
+Sinare has been teaching on ecosystem services, drylands and water in courses at Stockholm Resilience Centre (Master’s programme and Urban Social-ecological systems) Department of Physical Geography (Ecosystem Service Management) and Department of Ecology, Environment and Plant Sciences (Management of aquatic resources in the tropics), Stockholm University.

 Awards and achievements: